One sector that has continuously caused environmental problems over the past few decades is the seemingly harmless paintbrush industry.

 The question is, should you just throw it away after so much effort was put in to make an informed decision?

 Once your brush has been worn out, you can repurpose it any way you see fit, but here are three best suggestions from my personal experiences…

 a) Make Handles for Drawers/Cabinets

-Old, sturdy handles can easily be implemented into older designs to create a unique look.
+Old, sturdy handles of the non-plastic brushes can easily be implemented into older designs to create a unique look.

-b) Paint the Handles and use as Signage
+b) Paint the Handles and use them as Signage